dptsi/laravel-tutorial/Laravel-authentication-and-authorization/authorization.md

     // 7. for user - allows
     // $user = DB::table('users')->where('id', '1')->first();
     // if (Gate::forUser($user)->allows('go-to-private')) {
-    //     return 'user with ID 1 can go to private page';
+    //     return 'User with ID 1 can go to private page';
     // }

     // 8. for user - denies
     // $user = DB::table('users')->where('id', '2')->first();
     // if (Gate::forUser($user)->denies('go-to-private')) {
-    //     return 'user with ID 2 cannot go to private page';
+    //     return 'User with ID 2 cannot go to private page';
     // }
 }